parasuramivln/PDC-support-web/software/uppasd/general.md

 ```
 The binary is ``sd``
 Examples are provided in ``$EBROOTUPPASD/examples``
-The code is documented in the `UppASD manual <https://uppasd.github.io/UppASD-manual>`_ and in technical notes in the directory ``$UPPASD_DOCS``.
+The code is documented in the [UppASD manual](https://uppasd.github.io/UppASD-manual) and in technical notes in the directory ``$UPPASD_DOCS``.
-A tutorial with examples and exercises on atomistic spin-dynamics are contained in the `UppASD tutorial <https://uppasd.github.io/UppASD-tutorial>`_.
+A tutorial with examples and exercises on atomistic spin-dynamics are contained in the [UppASD tutorial](https://uppasd.github.io/UppASD-tutorial).

-# Running on the batch system
+## Running on the batch system
 Sample job script to queue an UppASD job with 16 openMP threads on cores on the shared partition of Dardel

 ```